 In this article, we will create and execute a test case for testing signing-in and signing-out functionality on a demo web application.

-1. Hover over the Automate section and click Test
+1. Hover over the Automate section and click Test.

 2. Click the Create Test button to select Automated Test Case.

 3. The "Create Test Case" window opens on the right.
-Fill in information such as Name, Priority, Description, and choose an Assignee.
+Fill in information such as Name, Priority, and Description, and choose an Assignee.
 You can also add attachments like spreadsheets, videos, images, etc., to this test case.
 Once done, click the Create button at the bottom.

 4. Now, to add steps in the empty test case, click on the "Recorder" option.